nipafx/demo-jpms-monitor/README.md

 # Implied Readability

-This branch shows how _implied readability_ allows the _monitor_ module to use _monitor.observer.alpha_ without requiring _monitor.observer_ even though that module's API is needed as well.
+This branch shows how _implied readability_ allows the _monitor_ and _monitor.peek_ modules to use _monitor.observer.alpha_ without requiring _monitor.observer_ even though that module's API is needed as well.
 The feat is achieved by using `requires transitive` to establish the dependency from _monitor.observer.alpha_ to _monitor.observer_.

 ```java